smizell/test-coverage/README.md

 ## The Issue

 I created an `alwaysTwelve` function that takes two inputs.
 If both inputs are `true`, the value is `12`.
 If both values are false, the value is still `12`.
 You can see how this happens if you check out `index.js`.
-There are two conditionals in this function—a point we'll get to later.
+These two tests are enough to get 100% coverage.

-The bug is, if the inputs are `true` and `false` or `false` and `true`, the value is not `12`, but rather `8` and `18` respectively.
-Test coverage is not enough to find this bug.
+However, there is a bug.
+If the inputs are `true` and `false` or `false` and `true`, the value is not `12`, but rather `8` and `18` respectively.
+Though the coverage was 100%, it isn't enough to tell us there are untested paths through the function.

 ## The Reason

-The `test.js` has only two tests that result in 100% coverage.
-It allows for covering every possible branch.
+The `test.js` has only two tests that result in 100% coverage which means it covers every possible branch.
 However, two tests are not enough to cover all possible outcomes of two conditionals.
 To do so, you need 2^n tests, so far this case, it's 2^2 which is 4.
 If we had tested all possible conditions, we would have found the bug.

 ## A Note on Testing